 Tanenbaum and M. Steen, Distributed systems: principles and paradigms,

 Prerequisites: CS 241 or ECE 391 or equivalent

 of instructor required for latter).

-Waitlist: This year the department is unable to maintain a waitlist.
+Waitlist/Unable to Register: This year the department is unable to maintain a waitlist.
 Please do not email Indy to give you an override.
-In the past everyone who wanted to get in, has managed to, eventually (though there's no guarantees!).
+In the past everyone who wanted to get in (on-campus sections), has managed to, eventually (though there's no guarantees!).
 Please continue submitting HWs and MPs on time, as if you were fully registered.
-If you can't register by September 30th, email Indy.
+If you can't enroll by September 30th, email Indy.

 Survey: Regardless of whether you're